sandordaroczi/Projects-in-Processing/Naïve Sudoku Solver/readme.md

 Tune the _frame_rate_ parameter to change the frame rate of the sudoku solver.

 The value of the variable _easy_hard_or_invalid_ determines which of the three pre-built sudoku boards we would like to solve.
-A value of _1_, _2_ and _3_ means that the program will solve an easy, a hard or an invalid sudoku problem, respectively.
+A value of _1_, _2_ and _3_ means that the program will attempt to solve an easy, a hard or an invalid sudoku problem, respectively.